Postpartum Questions New Moms Needs to Ask

 Make sure you are VERY clear on your discharge instructions about what medications you’re taking when to take them, how often to take them, and any potential side effects to watch for.

-If you start having issues with the pain medications once your home, call your medical team and ask questions.
+If you start having issues with the pain medications once you’re home, call your medical team and ask questions.
 That’s what they’re there for.

 Thankfully, there are other pain management options as well.